ARSFI/HFSimulator/readme.md

 statistically model HF radio propagation by manipulating the modulating audio.
 This has been used over the years to develop, test, and improve many of the various digital and digital voice protocol we use today.

-A few complete units are available for $250 plus shipping or a few blank boards for $20 each with free shipping in USA and Canada.
+A few complete units are available for $250 plus shipping or blank boards for $20 each with free shipping in USA and Canada.